Laying the foundation for total health

-If you are in pain when you come into our Aurora chiropractic office, our first objective is to help you reduce pain and start feeling better as soon as possible.
+If you are in pain when you come into our Parker chiropractic office, our first objective is to help you reduce pain and start feeling better as soon as possible.
 More severe conditions such as auto accident injuries or chronic pain that's been around for a long time, it can be typical for a patient to need chiropractic adjustments 2 times per week for 2-4 weeks to achieve significant relief of the symptoms.

 Phase 2: Corrective/Restorative Care

 During the corrective phase of chiropractic care, muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
 The goal of corrective or restorative chiropractic care is to help bring your body back to functioning at it's best.
 It is typical to need chiropractic adjustments 1-2 times per week and the timeframe can vary from 6 weeks up to 12+, depending on the severity of your condition, your body's ability to heal, occupational factors and your willingness to follow the advice the doctor gives you.